-- ► To update the firmware: - 1.
-Choose Maintenance > Update Firmware. - 2.
+► To update the firmware:

+- 1. Choose Maintenance > Update Firmware. - 2.
 Click Browse to select an appropriate firmware file. - 3.
 Click Upload.
-A progress bar appears to indicate the upload process.
+A progress bar appears to indicate the upload process. - 4.
+Select Free memory before upload to clear up the memory.

-- 4. Once complete, information of both installed and uploaded firmware versions as well as compatibility and signature-checking results are displayed. - If anything is incorrect, click Discard Upload. - 5.
+- 5. Once complete, information of both installed and uploaded firmware versions as well as compatibility and signature-checking results are displayed. - If anything is incorrect, click Discard Upload. - 6.
 To proceed with the update, click Update Firmware.